smasongarrison/lab-12-simulating-mars/lab-12.md

 to medic.
 This has to be doable, right???

-Given the options, I think I have to go with Method 4, but I’m not crazy about it because I wanted more of a uniform distribution of each of the roles.
+Given the options, I think I have to go with Method 4, but I’m not crazy about it because I wanted more of a uniform (identical) distribution of each of the roles.

 ``` r
 set.seed(123)